tootedom/yankeedo/README.md

 The distribution comes with a selection of example:

 - ProduceAndConsumeToQueueWithStatsExample : Example of output statistics when the scenario completes
-- ProductAndConsumeToQueueFromADirectory : Example of sending messages that are read from a directory in `data-files`
+- ProduceAndConsumeToQueueFromADirectory : Example of sending messages that are read from a directory in `data-files`
 - ProduceAndConsumeToQueueExample : Example of sending and consuming from a queue
 - ProduceAndConsumeToQueueFromFileExample : Example that sends the content of a file from the `data-files` directory
 - ProduceAndConsumeToTopicExample : Example sending and consuming from a topic